 Elizabeth Rosemond Taylor was born on February 27, 1932, in London, England.
-One of film's most celebrated stars, Elizabeth Taylor has fashioned a career that's covered more than six decades, accepting roles that have not only showcased her beauty, but her ability to take on emotionally charged characters.
+One of film's most celebrated stars, Taylor fashioned a career that's covered more than six decades, accepting roles that have not only showcased her beauty, but her ability to take on emotionally charged characters.

 Taylor's American parents, both art dealers, were residing in London when she was born.
 Soon after the outbreak of World War II, the Taylors returned to the United States and settled into their new life in Los Angeles.

 Performance was in Taylor's blood.
 Her mother had worked as an actress until she married.
 At the age of 3, the young Taylor started dancing, and eventually gave a recital for Princesses Elizabeth and Margaret.
 Not long after relocating to California a family friend suggested the Taylors' daughter take a screen test.

 She soon signed a contract with Universal Studios, and made her screen debut at the age of 10 in There's One Born Every Minute (1942).
 She followed that up with a bigger role in Lassie Come Home (1943) and later The White Cliffs of Dover (1944).

-Her breakout role, however, came in 1944 with National Velvet, in a role Elizabeth Taylor spent four months working to get.
+Her breakout role, however, came in 1944 with National Velvet, in a role Taylor spent four months working to get.
 The film subsequently turned out to be a huge hit that pulled in more than $4 million and made the 12-year-old actress a huge star.

 In the glare of the Hollywood spotlight, the young actress showed she was more than adept at handling celebrity's tricky terrain.
 Even more impressive was the fact that, unlike so many child stars before and after her, Taylor proved she could make a seamless transition to more adult roles.